front-end-styleguide/init/init/README.md

 Located in `src/css`.
 Output to `dev/css`, `prev/css` or `dist/css`.

 [Sass](http://sass-lang.com/) is a CSS preprocessor supporting variables, nesting and mixins – among many other features.
-For a quick start jump to the [Sass Basics](http://sass-lang.com/guide).
+For a quick start jump to the [Sass Basics](http://sass-lang.com/guide). [stylelint](http://stylelint.io/) monitors the code for errors and consistency deviations.

 This styleguide splits the CSS into small parts.
 This ensures a better organization of style declarations.
 Each component sits in it's own file and is re-usable across the project.
 See [HTML](#html) for the HTML-side of componentization.

 The function `@import` includes Sass or CSS files in the main Sass file.
 The final output is one large CSS file to minimize browser requests.
 See `src/css/main.scss` for more information.

+Global [stylelint rules](http://stylelint.io/user-guide/rules/) are set in `.stylelintrc.json`.
+Per-file rules can be set comments (e.g. `/* stylelint-enable selector-no-id */`).
+With a `.stylelintignore` file in the project root, CSS files can be [excluded from linting](http://stylelint.io/user-guide/configuration/#stylelintignore).

 *The development task generates sourcemaps.
 The preview and production tasks minify the CSS.*